factor/factor/reference/allocator-full-comparison-20260908/CONTRACT.md

-`witnesses.py` independently checks exported small-fixture facts: inclusive range partition and use preservation, distinct-value bundle noninterference, exact eviction/requeue sets, compatible nonoverlapping shared homes, perfect elimination and coloring, and legal affinity-improving recoloring.
+`witnesses.py` independently checks exported small-fixture facts: inclusive range partition and use preservation, distinct-value bundle noninterference, exact eviction/requeue sets, compatible nonoverlapping shared homes, perfect elimination and coloring, legal affinity-improving/augmenting recoloring, exact failed-search rollback, and exhaustive minimum-cost CFG residency for at most 12 blocks.
 It deliberately enumerates bounded ranges instead of sharing production indexes.
 Its positive and corrupted examples in `witnesses_test.py` are synthetic validator tests, not allocator results.
+The placement oracle enumerates binary states instead of sharing the production flow/min-cut algorithm.
 The script cannot certify that a compiler exported a truthful trace; source and dispatch inspection are still required.
 It also does not replace the CFG checker.

 The elimination witness uses a conventional order whose *later* neighbors form